 Tell the FCC: Net Neutrality is crucial to free software

-UPDATE: The FCC has extended the comment deadline to Friday, July 18, 2014 at midnight.
+UPDATE: The FCC has extended the comment deadline for the first comment period to Friday, July 18, 2014 at midnight.
 Why the extension?
 The FCC's servers are crashing--they can't seem to handle the number of public comments coming in.
 Keep 'em coming!

 The agency has asked members of the public, along with industry leaders and entrepreneurs, to tell it why Internet Service Providers should be banned from traffic discrimination.
 This comment window is one of the best opportunities we've had to make an impact.
-Comments are due July 18, 2014.
+Comments for the first comment period are due July 18, 2014.
 Submit your statement in support of Net Neutrality right away using the Electronic Frontier Foundation's free software commenting tool.

 Net neutrality, the principle that all traffic on the Internet should be treated equally, should be a basic right for Internet users.
 It's also crucial for free software's continued growth and success.
 Here's why: